-Maturities, Principal Amounts, Interest Rates, Yields, Prices and CUSIP Numbers are Shown on the Inside of the Front Cover
+Maturities, Principal Amounts, Interest Rates, Yields, Prices and CUSIP Number are Shown on the Inside of the Front Cover

-This Official Statement contains information relating to The Illinois State Toll Highway Authority (the "Authority") and the Authority's Toll Highway Senior Revenue Bonds, 2019 Series A (the "2019A Bonds").
-The 2019A Bonds are being issued and secured under an Amended and Restated Trust Indenture effective as of March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (as amended, restated and supplemented to the date hereof, the "Amended and Restated Indenture") from the Authority to The Bank of New York Mellon Trust Company, N.A., as successor trustee (the "Trustee"), and a Twenty-Seventh Supplemental Indenture dated as of July 1, 2019 by and between the Authority and the Trustee (the "Twenty-Seventh Supplemental Indenture" and collectively with the Amended and Restated Indenture, the "Indenture").
+This Official Statement contains information relating to The Illinois State Toll Highway Authority ("Authority") and the Authority's Toll Highway Senior Revenue Bonds, 2020 Series A ("2020A Bonds").
+The 2020A Bonds are being issued and secured under an Amended and Restated Trust Indenture effective as of March 31, 1999, amending and restating a Trust Indenture dated as of December 1, 1985 (as amended, restated and supplemented to the date hereof, "Amended and Restated Indenture") from the Authority to The Bank of New York Mellon Trust Company, N.A., as successor trustee ("Trustee"), and a Thirtieth Supplemental Indenture dated as of December 1, 2020 by and between the Authority and the Trustee ("Thirtieth Supplemental Indenture" and collectively with the Amended and Restated Indenture, "Indenture").

-The 2019A Bonds will be issuable as fully registered bonds in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the 2019A Bonds.
-Purchasers of the 2019A Bonds will not receive certificates representing their interests in the 2019A Bonds purchased.
-Principal of and interest on the 2019A Bonds will be paid by the Trustee to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement to the beneficial owners of the 2019A Bonds.
-As long as Cede & Co. is the registered owner as nominee of DTC, payments on the 2019A Bonds will be made to such registered owner, and disbursement of such payments to beneficial owners will be the responsibility of DTC and its participants.
-See Appendix E - "Book-Entry System."
+The 2020A Bonds will be issuable as fully registered bonds in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the 2020A Bonds.
+Purchasers of the 2020A Bonds will not receive certificates representing their interests in the 2020A Bonds purchased.
+Principal of and interest on the 2020A Bonds will be paid by the Trustee to DTC, which in turn will remit such principal and interest payments to its participants for subsequent disbursement to the beneficial owners of the 2020A Bonds.
+As long as Cede & Co. is the registered owner as nominee of DTC, payments on the 2020A Bonds will be made to such registered owner, and disbursement of such payments to beneficial owners will be the responsibility of DTC and its participants.
+See APPENDIX E - "BOOK-ENTRY SYSTEM."

-The 2019A Bonds will mature on January 1 of the years and in the amounts and will bear interest at the rates per annum set forth on the inside cover page, payable on January 1 and July 1 of each year, commencing January 1, 2020.
-As described herein, the 2019A Bonds are subject to optional and mandatory sinking fund redemption prior to maturity.
-See "Description of the 2019A Bonds - Redemption."
+The 2020A Bonds will mature on January 1 of the years and in the amounts and will bear interest at the rates per annum set forth on the inside cover page, payable on January 1 and July 1 of each year, commencing July 1, 2021.
+As described herein, the 2020A Bonds are subject to optional and mandatory sinking fund redemption prior to maturity.
+See "Description of THE 2020A Bonds - REDEMPTION."

-All Bonds issued under the Indenture, including the 2019A Bonds, are payable solely from and secured solely by a pledge of and lien on the Net Revenues (as defined in this Official Statement) and certain other funds as provided in the Indenture.
-See "Security and Sources of Payment for the 2019A Bonds."
+All Bonds issued under the Indenture, including the 2020A Bonds, are payable solely from and secured solely by a pledge of and lien on the Net Revenues (as defined in this Official Statement) and certain other funds as provided in the Indenture.
+See "Security and Sources of Payment for the 2020A Bonds."